CNES/cars/docs/source/how_to_use_CARS/basic_configuration/input.rst

 Running CARS with DSM as inputs
 -------------------------------

 CARS can also be launched with DSM as inputs.
-The pipeline launched is just a merging of the DSM.
+The standard pipeline launched is just a merging of the DSM.

+However filling steps can also be performed after the merging if the needed information are given in the configuration file (classification and initial_elevation to fill the DSM, sensors to fill the ortho image)

 +----------------------------+--------------------------------------------------------------------------------+-----------------------------+----------------------+----------+
 | Name                       | Description                                                                    | Type                        | Default value        | Required |